 Since I started dental school, I have intended to pursue Pediatric Dentistry, and this ambition has been increasingly confirmed as my training and career have progressed.
-I have sought as much exposure to the specialty as possible, carefully observing the techniques applied and characteristics displayed by professionals..
+I have sought as much exposure to the specialty as possible, carefully observing the techniques and characteristics of professionals.
 Pediatric Dentistry calls for unique features and high levels of specialist skill and knowledge: endless patience, profound empathy, a practiced ability to inspire trust and confidence, and, most importantly, a genuine and deep affection for children.
-I would not be making this application if I were not convinced I possess these characteristics.
+I would not apply if I were not convinced I possess these characteristics.

-The first time I applied for a residency in Pediatric Dentistry I was rejected, I was still in dental school.
+The first time I applied for a residency in Pediatric Dentistry, I was rejected; I was still in dental school.
 So, I completed an AEGD residency.
-The clinical experience of my AEGD Residency, complete with lectures and a variety of additional training courses, helped me become increasingly more proficient in Endodontics, Periodontics, Prosthodontics, practice management, and evidence-based dentistry, generally speaking, in addition to Pediatric Dentistry.
-I also have a long history – even before entering dental school - of shadowing dentists and assisting them.
+The clinical experience of my AEGD Residency, complete with lectures and additional training courses, helped me become increasingly more proficient in Endodontics, Periodontics, Prosthodontics, practice management, and evidence-based dentistry, in addition to Pediatric Dentistry.
+Even before entering dental school, I have a long history of shadowing dentists and assisting them.

 After completing my AEGD Residency, I worked in private practice to supplement my public health experience gained, applying everything I had learned and providing comprehensive treatment to very different demographics.
 It was reconfirmed during this experience that my true passion is to work with children full-time.
 Unfortunately, I reapplied to Pediatric Dental residencies and did not get in again.
 That was a difficult day, but for me, the glass is always half full, never half empty.
 However, I was most grateful to be allowed to keep my dream alive because I was selected for an internship position in Pediatric Dentistry, which I have enjoyed to the entire degree imaginable.